ianmackenzie/elm-geometry/doc/frames-and-coordinate-systems.md

     Point2d.fromCoordinates ( 200, 300 )
 ```

 However, this leaves several things implicit.
-Is that 200 meters or 200 pixels?
+Are those numbers in meters or
-If it's pixels, and this is an on-screen point, is the X direction right or
+pixels?
+If they're in pixels, and this is an on-screen point, is the X direction
-left?
+right or left?
 Is Y up or down?
-Is the point (0, 0) at the upper left corner of the
+Is the point (0, 0) at the upper left corner of
-screen, the lower left, the center, or somewhere else entirely?
+the screen, the lower left, the center, or somewhere else entirely?

 ## Units

 To answer the first question, `elm-geometry` now uses the generic `Quantity`
-type from `elm-units` for all coordinate values instead of using plain `Float`
+type from `elm-units` for all coordinate values, instead of using plain `Float`s
-or `Int` values.
+or `Int`s.
 The above example might now be written as

 ```elm
 point =